 - Once you do that, visit the problematic site to see if the problem persists.

-3. Disable Chrome Browser Extensions
+3. Disable the Chrome browser extensions.

 In such a scenario, you can mitigate the issue by disabling the third-party extensions on your Chrome browser.
-If you have multiple extensions added to your browser, you can quickly check if the add-ons are causing the issue by visiting the website in Incognito mode.
+If you have multiple extensions added to your browser, you can quickly check if the add-ons are causing the problem by visiting the website in Incognito mode.

 Web browsers do not allow third-party add-ons in private mode by default, so you can visit the problematic site in a private window to see if the error occurs.
-In case the problem goes away, navigate to the Extensions page on your browser and start disabling the add-ons to find the culprit.
+If the problem goes away, navigate to the Extensions page on your browser and start disabling the add-ons to find the culprit.

-4. Turn off Google Sync
+4. Turn off Google Sync.

 - First, click on the three-dots menu in the top-right corner.